nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 1. On the **Management** menu, select **Keys and Certificates**.

+2. Show more details about a token by clicking the caret next to the token name.

-2. Click **Import certificate**.
+3. Click **Import certificate**.

-3. Locate the certificate file from the local file system and click **OK**.
+4. Locate the certificate file from the local file system and click **OK**.
 After importing the certificate, the "Request" record under the signing key's row is replaced with the information from the imported certificate.
 By default, the signing certificate is imported in the "Registered" state.

 #### 3.1.3 Importing a Certificate from a Security Token